whatisnuclear/website/index.md

 #### Safety Solutions

-Nuclear energy has actually *saved* over 1.8 million lives by displacing air-pollution related deaths that would have occurred had fossil plants been built instead of the clean-air nuclear ones [2].
+Nuclear energy has actually *saved* over 1.8 million lives by displacing air-pollution related deaths that would have occurred had fossil or biofuel plants been built instead of the clean-air nuclear ones [2].
 This includes the health effects of the nuclear accidents.
 So they're like airplanes; when one goes down, it's a major disaster and huge story, but the reality is that nuclear reactors are one of the safest ways known to produce energy.
 And advanced designs can make them even safer.